VABAR/VABAR.github.io/index.md

 # this work, you have to use › layout: frontpage
 #
 layout: frontpage
-title: "VABAR –VAlencia BAyesian Research group"
+title: "VABAR – VAlencia BAyesian Research group"
 header:
    image_fullwidth: "header_valencia.jpg"
 # widget-1: